-A. Archbold Medical Center has established a core Critical Event Team (CET) consisting of: VP or Chief Human Resources Officer; Director of Risk Management; Employee Assistance Program Therapist; Security Manager; other individuals/resources will be involved depending on the situation.

-- B. In incidents where violence is imminent, Local law enforcement shall be contacted first.
+- Archbold Medical Center has established a core Critical Event Team (CET) A. consisting of: Director of Human Resources; Director of Risk Management; Director of Employee Assistance Programs; Security Manager; other individuals/resources will be involved depending on the situation. - Β. In incidents where violence is imminent, Local law enforcement shall be contacted first.
 Acts of violence, or threats or threatening behavior shall immediately be reported to the immediate area supervisor and to Archbold Medical Center Campus Security (229) 228-2000 or directly to (229) 584-7233 (SAFE)/extension; SAFE for immediate implementation of this workplace violence procedure, investigation and other assistance as deemed appropriate.
-All information gathered during a threat or incidence of violence is strictly confidential. - C. Acts of workplace violence are many times the continuation of domestic disputes that are brought into the hospital by a friend or relative.
+All information gathered during a threat or incidence of violence is strictly confidential.

+- C. Acts of workplace violence are many times the continuation of domestic disputes that are brought into the hospital by a friend or relative.
 Each employee has the responsibility to assist in protecting fellow employees from violent acts.
-If an employee feels there is a possibility of domestic violence being brought into the facility, he/she shall contact Security, Employee Assistance, Risk Management and Human Resources.
+If an employee feels there is a possibility of domestic violence being brought into the facility, he/she shall contact Security, the Directors of Employee Assistance Programs, Risk Management and Human Resources.
 This information will be kept in strictest confidence while levels of security are increased to deter an event from occurring. - D. No counter-threats of the individual threatening violence will be made. - E. Security shall be provided as needed for the individual threatened, as well as coworkers and the public at the work-site, maintaining confidentiality. - F. If the individual who allegedly made such threats is an employee, he/she shall be placed on administrative leave pending the outcome of the CET investigation. - G. The incident shall be recorded on the on-line occurrence reporting system all information regarding the incident within 24 hours of the event.
-(Answer the Who, What, When, Where, Why and How) - H. All workplace violence incidents are reported through the Environment of Care Committee.
-Reporting includes confrontational incidents and incidents with and without injury.
+(Answer the Who, What, When, Where, Why and How) - IV.
+SPECIAL INSTRUCTION: - A. Managing the Aftermath of an Incident